Broccoli Salad Recipe

 Add Sunflower Seeds Last If Transporting

-After several hours in the dressing they soften noticeably — still fine, just less crisp.
+If you are taking this to a potluck or cookout, hold the sunflower seeds and stir them in just before serving.
+They are crunchier that way.
+After several hours in the dressing they soften noticeably.
+They are still fine, just less crisp.
 If you are eating it at home within the same day, add them with everything else.

 Taste and Adjust the Dressing Before Pouring